Minnesota's Legacy Amendment

 The Minnesota Public Television Association (MPTA) is a statewide association made up of Minnesota’s six independent public television stations.

-Lakeland Public Television (LPTV) currently reaches approximately 383,500 individuals over an estimated 7,500 square miles in northern and central Minnesota who view the station either off-air (antenna), via cable or via satellite.
+Lakeland PBS (LPTV) currently reaches approximately 383,500 individuals over an estimated 7,500 square miles in northern and central Minnesota who view the station either off-air (antenna), via cable or via satellite.

 Another 773,200 individuals south of our primary market have the ability to receive our signal via direct broadcast satellite.